 The RAFA people making the argument that more strikes will lack support simultaneously acknowledged that the most recent strike was the best yet in terms of picket sign-ups.
 And it is simply not the case that we will build the union and involve more members by calling fewer strikes!
 On the contrary, university staff know that only a serious and militant campaign can win, and wider layers of staff can be mobilised on that basis.
 A turn to administration bans, when we still have several weeks of semester left in which to have proper strikes, will have a demobilising effect.

 In the end, the week three strike was voted up as a 24-hour strike.
 One justification raised to oppose a 48-hour strike was that Open Day on 27 August was going to be the alternative strike day.
 But days prior to the event, the language switched from calling it an Open Day strike to Open Day “action”—with no industrial action.
 It seems there was never any intention of calling a strike on Open Day.
 But it did mean that weeks were wasted without increasing the pressure on management.

 At the most recent branch committee meeting on 31 August, this approach of minimising and delaying strike action continued.
 Fightback moved a motion for further strike action in week eight and in week ten.
-Nick Riemer, Dani Cotton, Finola Laughren (members of RAFA) again joined members of Thrive to vote against the week eight strike.
+Nick Riemer, Sophie Cotton, Finola Laughren (members of RAFA) again joined members of Thrive to vote against the week eight strike.
 I will now put this motion to the next members’ meeting.